Clicky

 ECO

-ECO mode, introduced later than touring or sport mode, is available on some older models and most new models.
+Introduced after Touring and Sport, ECO mode, is available on some older models and most new models.

 It offers a gentle take-off and a top speed of around 45 mph, providing the best fuel efficiency.

-ECO mode feels similar to using a learning key, which has become less common.
-To activate ECO mode, use the mode button or a dedicated ECO button on your watercraft, if available.
+ECO feels similar to using a learning key, which has become less common.
+To activate ECO, use the “mode button” or a dedicated ECO button on your watercraft, if available.

 Slow Speed (No Wake)

 Slow speed allows you to set your speed from 1 to 9 mph on newer models, or 1 to 5 mph on older models.
-In slow speed mode, you don’t have to hold the throttle, which makes it perfect for long no-wake zones.
+In slow speed, you don’t have to hold the throttle, which makes it perfect for long no-wake zones.

 Not Autopilot

-Slow speed mode is NOT an autopilot, you still need to steer and control the watercraft.
+Slow speed is NOT an autopilot, you still need to steer and control the watercraft.

 Trolling